 Contribution limits

 One of the main differences between IRAs and 401(k)s are contribution limits: 401(k)s have vastly higher limits.
-For 2024, the 401(k) contribution limit is $23,000 for those under 50 and $30,500 for those 50 or older, who are becoming eligible for catch-up contributions.
-The 2024 IRA contribution limits are $7,000 for those under 50 and $8,000 for those 50 or older who are eligible for catch-up contributions.
+For 2025, the 401(k) contribution limit is $23,500.
+If you're age 50 to 59 or 64 or older, you're eligible for an additional $7,500 in catch-up contributions.
+Those between ages 60 and 63 will be eligible to contribute even more, up to $11,250 as a catch-up contribution, if your plan allows.
+This means those 50 to 59 or 64 or older will be able to contribute up to $31,000 in 2025 and those 60 to 63 will be able to contribute up to $34,750 in 2025, if your plan allows.
+The 2025 IRA contribution limits are $7,000 for those under 50 and $8,000 for those 50 or older who are eligible for catch-up contributions.

-Keep in mind that contributions across all of your traditional or Roth IRAs are aggregated, and the same can be said for contributions across all of your traditional or Roth designated 401(k)s.
-For example, if you have 2 traditional IRAs and 1 Roth IRA, the maximum you can contribute to all 3 of them in 2024 is $7,000 if you're under 50.
+Keep in mind that contributions across all of your traditional and Roth IRAs are aggregated, and the same can be said for contributions across all of your traditional or Roth designated 401(k)s.
+For example, if you have 2 traditional IRAs and 1 Roth IRA, the maximum you can contribute to all 3 of them in 2025 is $7,000 if you're under 50.
 In other words, your contribution limit applies across all IRAs as opposed to having a limit per account.

 Income limits